daniel-beet/acme.sh.wiki-clone/deployhooks.md

 **DEPLOY_SSH_BACKUP**
 Before writing a certificate file to the remote server the existing certificate will be copied to a backup directory on the remote server.
-These are placed in a hidden directory in the home directory of the SSH user
+By default these are placed in a hidden directory in the home directory of the SSH user
 ```sh
 ~/.acme_ssh_deploy/[domain name]-backup-[timestamp]
 ```